Draft / April 22, 2026

 Within a component body, element forms are admitted as template statements rather than as generic expressions.
 This statement-oriented model is normative.
 A tree that contributes directly to a component body is not interchangeable with an ordinary expression value.

-Template position also admits braced expression forms.
+Template position also admits direct double-quoted static text children and braced expression forms.
 The ordinary form { AssignmentExpression } contributes a generic template-expression node.
 The keyword-prefixed forms {text AssignmentExpression} and {html AssignmentExpression} request escaped-text and raw-markup handling respectively.

 TemplateExpression :